freeflowuniverse/herolib/lib/biz/bizmodel/docu/revenue.md

 - bizname, is the name of the biz model we are populating
 - name, name of product, project
 - descr, description of the revenue line item
+- nr_months_recurring: e.g. 60 is 5 years

-## descrete revenue/cogs (not per item)
+## discrete revenue/cogs (not per item)

 cogs stands for cost of goods

-- revenue: one of revenue, is not extrapolated, a deal at certain time
+- revenue: one of revenue, can be extrapolated if specified
-- revenue_growth: is a revenue stream which is being extrapolated
+- cogs: cost of goods, this is the cost of the revenue, can be extrapolated if specified
 - cogs_percent: percent of revenue
 - cogs_delay: delay in months between cogs and revenue

+if you want to extrapolate cogs or revenue do extrapolate:1

+### results in

+follow rows in sheets

+- {name}_ + all the arg names as mentioned above...
+- {name}_revenue_total
+- {name}_cogs_total

 ## grouped per items sold

 - nr_sold: how many do we sell per month (is in growth format e.g. 10:100,20:200, default is 1)
-- nr_months_recurring: e.g. 60 is 5 years

 - revenue_item_setup, revenue for 1 item '1000usd'
-- revenue_item_setup_delay, delay between sell and recognition of sale in months
+- revenue_item_setup_delay, delay between sell and recognition of sale in months e.g. 1
 - revenue_item_monthly, revenue per month for 1 item
 - revenue_item_monthly_delay, how many months before monthly revenue starts
-- revenue_item_maintenance_perc, how much percent of revenue_item_setup will come back over months
+- revenue_item_monthly_perc, how much percent of revenue_item_setup will come back over months e.g. 20%
 - cogs_item_setup, cost of good for 1 item at setup
-- cogs_item_setup_delay, how many months before setup cogs starts, after sales
-- cogs_item_setup_perc: what is percentage of the cogs (can change over time) for setup e.g. 0:50%
+- cogs_item_setup_rev_perc: what is percentage of the revenue which is cogs, e.g. 2%
 - cogs_item_monthly, cost of goods for the monthly per 1 item
-- cogs_item_monthly_delay, how many months before monthly cogs starts, after sales
-- cogs_item_monthly_perc: what is percentage of the cogs (can change over time) for monthly e.g. 0:5%,12:10%
+- cogs_item_monthly_rev_perc: what is percentage of the monthly revenue which is cogs, e.g. 10%
+- cogs_item_delay, how many months before cogs starts after sales

-## results in
+### results in

 follow rows in sheets

 - {name}_ + all the arg names as mentioned above...
+- {name}_revenue_item_setup_total
+- {name}_revenue_item_monthly_total
-- {name}_revenue_total
+- {name}_revenue_item_total

-- {name}_cogs_total
+- {name}_cogs_item_total

 ## to use